 Best Practices

-An effective lease protects both you and your tenant.
+An effective lease protects both parties involved.

 - Rules: Establish smoking, pet, and subleasing policies that comply with local laws.
 Speak to an attorney for guidance or use reliable templates as needed to make this easier.